c-hartmann/mongoexec.js/README.md

 * execution is the name of an "execution" script (see below for more)
 * selector is a db.collection.find() expression or the string represantation of a documents _id

-if no selector is gicen on command line, read these from stdin
+if no selector is given on command line, read these from stdin

 ## selectors